Scottish Gaelic is a Celtic language closely related to Irish and Manx Gaelic and has existed in Scotland since at least the 6th Century AD.

 Building upon the findings of the survey, respondents will be invited to participate in focus groups where emerging themes will be discussed in more detail.
 Further information on these events will follow this initial consultation phase.

-The Gaelic in Glasgow consultation will be open for 3 weeks until the 10th of May.
+The Gaelic in Glasgow consultation has been extended for a further week and will be live until Monday 17th of May.
 The survey can be accessed here.